ircmaxell/password-bad-web-app/README.md

 Note, this is a **BAD WEB APP**.
 Meaning that it has known vulnerabilities in it for the purpose of education.
 DO NOT USE THIS CODE, OR ANY DERIVATION OF IT FOR ANYTHING OTHER THAN EDUCATION.

+This repository goes along with the talk that I did at PHP Benelux 2013: [Password Storage and Attacking in PHP](http://www.slideshare.net/ircmaxell/password-storage-and-attacking-in-php)

 ## Installation

 Checkout the repo